 If the world would have been flat and infinite in all directions (the argument seriously surfaced in France, 1968), there would have been some more room, but when the centres start to lose profitability the extension cannot compensate for it in the long run.
 On the other hand, the world population keeps growing (since the beginning of capitalism even exponentially), which also expands the market, even when not territorially.

 This also gives way to a whole very nice discussion about the mass of profits compensating for the falling rate of profit, which doesn’t work in the long run neither, and in the short run only for bigger capitals.

-Great markets on the Moon and Mars (which has also been put forward as a solution, also in France, 1968) cannot be expected neither; so there is a serious problem; though somewhat different than Rosa Luxemburg anticipated (4).
+Great markets on the Moon and Mars (which has also been put forward as a solution, also in France, 1968) cannot be expected neither; so there is a serious problem; though somewhat different, and moreover more complicated than Rosa Luxemburg anticipated (10).

-In the absence of international law – which, by definition, is the law of the strongest, of course including the “rights of nations to self-determination”, “human rights” and “democracy” elsewhere, as formulated by Woodrow Wilson – (mostly turned against the own allied competitors and others as well), and, subsequently, by Lenin (with catastrophic consequences in the Caucasus and elsewhere, and certainly in Eastern Asia), one might be interested in the view of Anton Pannekoek on the matter – as very expensive merchandises to be exported, however not even respected at home – it can only be redivided through wars; bringing ever less expansion of capitalism, but mostly destruction.
+In the absence of international law – which, by definition, is the law of the strongest, of course including the “rights of nations to self-determination”, “human rights” and “democracy” elsewhere, as formulated by Woodrow Wilson – (mostly turned against the own allied colonial European competitors and some others as well), and, subsequently, by Lenin (with catastrophic consequences in the Caucasus and elsewhere, and certainly in Eastern Asia), one might be interested in the view of Anton Pannekoek on the matter – as very expensive merchandises to be exported, however not even respected at home – it can only be redivided through wars; bringing ever less expansion of capitalism, but mostly destruction.

 Yet two further distinctions need to be made:

 - When the world market is divided between capitalist enterprises and nations, this does not imply by any means that the whole of the world population is integrated into capitalism through generalised wage labour; in fact, the great majority is not; and an ever greater part of the world population is excluded or marginalised; their original livelihoods have disappeared or are destroyed, and few alternatives come about.
 Masses transfer from the countryside to ever bigger cities (mega stables for humans, to express it in agricultural terms) without much perspective, and with quite catastrophic consequences.